aggregat4/blog/_input/posts/2023-10-11-delete-resource-ui-pattern.md

 ![Screenshot of an example bookmark with the delete button pressed and the inline confirmation visible.](/images/screenshot-delicious-delete.png)

 The mouse cursor -- which has not moved -- is positioned over the cancel operation so accidental clicks are fine.
-Clicking on "Delete!" button then really deletes the bookmark.
+Clicking on the "Delete!" button really deletes the bookmark.

 There is no sudden interruption in contrast with a modal dialog or a popup menu and you can completely _ignore_ the operation and move on.